-But, some communication should be handled by human still.
+But, some communication should be handled by humans still.
 Inquiry through the message, email, or chat, for example.
 The human touch will be able to help your customers better with a specific question and help.
-Just make sure to have the right mix of both so you can respond to more customers in faster time, but still, maintain the quality of your response.
+Just make sure to have the right mix of both so you can respond to more customers in a faster time, but still, maintain the quality of your response.

 7. Give little-personalized surprise